For Academy Directors and Directors of Coaching

 Most academies begin with:

-(2-3 structured benchmarking sessions across a defined period)
+• A structured assessment window (typically 2-3 benchmarking sessions across a defined period)

 This provides a clean evaluation framework.